climategamechanger/curriculum/src/morea/_ignore/notes.md

   * Opportunities for research, innovation, entrepreneurship, social action

 ## Other stuff
-  * Add points, leaderboard, and laptop stickers as game mechanics to github.io page.
   * Contact the UK climategamechangers guy with website links and desire to collaborate.
 Maybe include link to his s